ngrlearningjourney/company-employee-analysis/README.md

 - **Chi-Square Test and Cramér's V**: Nominal vs. nominal 🔗
 - **Kendall Tau**: Nominal vs. ordinal ⬆️⬇️

+---
+## 🤖 Machine Learning Techniques

+In addition to analysis, I ventured into predictive analytics by building classification machine learning models to predict employee attrition.
+Using K-Nearest Neighbors (KNN) and Logistic Regression, I achieved accuracy scores of **75%** and **72%**, respectively.
+These models highlight the potential of data-driven decision-making in addressing workforce challenges.
+---

 # Insights and Recommendations

 ## 💡 Insights